Justinfungi/Basic/README.md

 # Basic

+# Use sftp to transfer file

+    "sftp your_cs_gpu_farm_account_name@IP_address",
+    type in your password, then run "put xxxx .", where xxxx is the path

 # Connect jupyter in remote server

     Launch Jupyter Notebook from remote server, selecting a port number for <PORT>: